 Though he tours the U.S. with his own group, Johnny V, Vernazza has always preferred the role of sideman.
 It wasn’t until he relocated to the San Diego area in 2001 that he put together a group and began to promote himself as a solo artist.

 He had played San Diego several times, with Bishop and as a bandmate of harmonica player Norton Buffalo, but it wasn’t music that caused Vernazza to uproot.
 “The Bay Area was getting too crowded,” he said.
 “I was born and raised there, but it was getting to be a nightmare to get around.
 My wife and I came down here for a vacation and thought, this is a lot nicer than it is up north.”
+In San Diego, he joined Dale Conover in a band called Bonehead.

 He earned a gold record (500,000 sold) for his signature guitar part on “Fooled Around and Fell in Love,” and the song can be heard in numerous movies (Boogie Nights, Big Daddy) and TV shows (Entourage, Brotherhood), but it’s the tune’s noncommercial uses that make Vernazza happiest.